-During 2021 the current Directors of the Company accrued compensation in fixed allowance and fees for attending meetings of the Board of Directors amounting to 316 thousand Euros (316 thousand Euros).
-Likewise, a member of the Board of Directors has provided services to the Company amounting to 60 thousand euros during the 2021 financial year (63 thousand euros during the 2020 financial year).
+During 2022 the current Directors of the Company accrued compensation in fixed allowance and fees for attending meetings of the Board of Directors amounting to 316 thousand Euros (316 thousand Euros).
+Likewise, a member of the Board of Directors has provided services to the Company amounting to 62 thousand euros during the 2022 financial year (60 thousand euros during the 2021 financial year).
 In addition, the members of the Board of Directors with executive positions have received the remuneration stated in the following paragraph.
-On the other hand, in the current financial year and in the financial year of 2019, no member of the Board of Directors has any advances, guarantees or other commitments in the area of pensions or life insurance contracted with the Directors.
-The current Directors of the Company were appointed during the year 2018.
+On the other hand, in the current financial year and in the financial year of 2021, no member of the Board of Directors has any advances, guarantees or other commitments in the area of pensions or life insurance contracted with the Directors.
+The Company's current Directors were re-elected at the last Annual General Meeting held on 17 May 2022.

-The compensation received in the year 2021 by the senior executives of the Company amounted to 1,895 thousand Euros for salaries and wages and services (1,529 thousand Euros were received by members of the Board of Directors in the development of their executive positions).
+The compensation received in the year 2022 by the senior executives of the Company amounted to 1,664 thousand Euros for salaries and wages and services (1,317 thousand Euros were received by members of the Board of Directors in the development of their executive positions).
 The Senior Management of the Company has received no remuneration for other services.
-In the 2020 financial year, the remuneration received by the Company's Senior Management amounted to 2,040 thousand euros (1,447 thousand euros received by members of the Board of Directors in the development of their executive positions).
+In the 2021 financial year, the remuneration received by the Company's Senior Management amounted to 1,895 thousand euros (1,529 thousand euros received by members of the Board of Directors in the development of their executive positions).

-At the close of the 2021 and 2020 financial years, the Company's Senior Management body is composed of the following persons:
+At the close of the 2022 and 2021 financial years, the Company's Senior Management body is composed of the following persons:

-2021 20 20
+2022 2021

 Categories Men Women Men Women

-Senior Management 5 1 6 1
+Senior Management 3 1 5 1

-As of yearend 2021 and 2020, there were no advances, loans granted, life insurance or pension obligations.
+As of yearend 2022 and 2021, there were no advances, loans granted, life insurance or pension obligations.

-The Board of Directors consists of six men and one woman at the end of 2021 (six men and one woman at the end of 2020).
+The Board of Directors consists of six men and one woman at the end of 2022 (six men and one woman at the end of 2021).

-The Company has signed a civil liability policy for directors and executives to cover the members of the Board of Directors, the CEO and all directors of the Naturhouse Group with a cost amounting to 5 thousand euros in 2021 (5 thousand euros in 2020).
+The Company has signed a civil liability policy for directors and executives to cover the members of the Board of Directors, the CEO and all directors of the Naturhouse Group with a cost amounting to 8 thousand euros in 2022 (5 thousand euros in 2021).